waveletswave/ArgonMetropolisSim/README.md

 # ArgonMetropolisSim

 ArgonMetropolisSim is a Python-based tool I developed to practice Monte Carlo simulations as part of my coursework in molecular dynamics simulation.
 It models the behavior of Argon atoms within a Lennard-Jones potential field using the Metropolis algorithm.
-This humble project was a significant part of my learning journey, and I hope it can be of use or interest to others studying molecular dynamics simulation or Monte Carlo simulation.
+This humble project was a significant part of my learning journey, and I hope it can be of use or interest to others studying Monte Carlo and Molecular Dynamics Simulations.

 ## Features